shermp/go-fbink-v2/README.md

 ```
 You can refer to the original documentation found in the `fbink.h` file, which can be found at `fbinkinclude/fbink.h`.
 The usage is almost identical.

 The primary usage difference is that where appropriate, go-fbink returns an error, or nil, rather than an integer to indicate success or failure.
+Note that the error string contains the C error code name (eg: "EXIT_FAILURE").

 The only function that is unavailable in go-fbink is `fbink_printf()`.
 This is because cgo does not support variadic parameters.